 As you’re planning your Disney vacation, you’re bound to get lots of advice from wise office buddies and family members who have traveled to Disney World before.
 And you may be tempted to think, “Oh, what do they know?!”
-Especially if they went to the World back in the early part of the decade.
+Especially if they went to the World quite a few years ago.
 After all, as times change, so do the ways to have a perfect vacation in the Most Magical Place on Earth, right?

 But just because Aunt Jane, bless her heart, and Tim in Accounting haven’t been to the World in a few years, that doesn’t mean their advice isn’t valid.
 There are certain things that still hold true.
 Some Disney World “rules” aren’t meant to be broken!